How Dangerous is Riding a Motorcycle: Don’t Regret Later!

 (1) Poor Visibility

-One of the significant road hazards of motorcycle riding is that you have minimal vision.
+One of the prominent road hazards of motorcycle riding is that you have a minimal vision.
 When sitting astride a powerful two-wheeled machine, you must keep your eyes peeled for traffic and other obstacles in your path.
 If you can’t see what’s ahead of you, it’s difficult to avoid accidents.

 To improve visibility while on the road, always wear bright colors and use accessories like lights that let motorists know you’re approaching from behind or from the side.
 Ensure all items attached to your bikes – such as helmets, jackets, and bags – are visible.